How to Say "The whale finds the way, and then reads a story" in Korean | -아/어요 Grammar

 What does "The whale finds the way, and then reads a story" mean in Korean?

-The Korean sentence "고래가 먼저 길을 찾고, 그다음에 이야기를 읽어요." translates to "The whale finds the way, and then reads a story." in English. "고래가 먼저 길을 찾고, 그다음에 이야기를 읽어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "고래가 먼저 길을 찾고, 그다음에 이야기를 읽어요." translates to "The whale finds the way, and then reads a story." in English.
+Korean learners love sentences like "고래가 먼저 길을 찾고, 그다음에 이야기를 읽어요." because they are practical and memorable.
+Meaning "the whale finds the way, and then reads a story", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: goraega meonjeo gileul chatgo, geudaeume iyagireul ilkeoyo.